Azure/azure-signalr/src/Microsoft.Azure.SignalR.Management/README.md

   * Add a specific user to a specific group
   * Remove a specific user from a specific group

+#### Persistent Mode:

+Persistent Mode includes the aboves fetures and are extended to all features that .Net Core SignalR supports.

+> More details about different modes can be found [here](#Transport-Type).

 ## Quick Start